Tips Bulletin

 Eliminating a Flea Infestation in a Mattress with Vinegar

-White vinegar works well for mattress cleaning and flea killing if you don’t have access to a steam cleaner.
+White vinegar works well as a homemade flea spray for furniture and carpet if you don’t have access to a steam cleaner.
 While it takes a little more effort, the acidic liquid eliminates flea larvae, flea eggs, and the adult flea while refreshing the bed.

 Strip the sheets and blankets off your bed and prepare them for laundering.
 Combine two parts water and one part white vinegar in a plastic spray bottle and shake the container well to mix.